Ways you can help Wings continue into the next 20 years:

 expand this vital program!

-- Only $64,436.58 was spent on Wings 2,466 children and teens which is less than half the cost of incarcerating one juvenile in the State of NM.
+- $51,685.43 was the cost Wings spent on 2,654 children and teens which is less than 1/3 the cost of incarcerating one juvenile in the State of NM.

 Just imagine what your donation will allow us to do to expand our programming and teach even more people!
 Wings For L.I.F.E. is a program that can work anywhere; inner-city, suburban areas, large and small communities.

 What WFL does NOT do:

 - WFL does NOT do a Bible study.
 Instead, WFL teaches life-skills that will help families of prisoners and returning citizens survive and give them time to find a congregation of their own choosing.